sanjar-notes/react/vault/3._styling,_props,_children/1_1_PropTypes_and_defaultProps.md

 	genericType: PropTypes.instanceOf(ClassName), // prop is an object of type ClassName }
 ```
-`isRequired` is appended to the last to indicate the prop should always be received, i.e. it cannot be blank.
+- `isRequired` for `propTypes` entries is appended to the last to indicate the prop should always be received, i.e. it cannot be blank.
+- Only `PropTypes.bool` (`boolean`) and `PropTypes.func` (`function`) are named unusually.
-For more types, see https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes
+- For more types, see https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes

 ---
 ###### defaultProps